 Lake Malawi is one of the reasons that make a trip to the Warm Heart of Africa so special.
 You can do all kinds of activities and of course relax there as well.
-It is the perfect place to chill after an exciting safari in Malawi’s national parks.
-In addition, one of the private beaches on Lake Malawi is our and our company’s homebase.
-If you still have any doubts whether you want to travel here, keep reading!
+It is the perfect place to chill after your long international flight, and after an exciting safari in Malawi’s national parks.
+If you want to get to know the true meaning of the word paradise, keep reading!

 A very small part of history